VietQuangUTC2/iCamera/docs/API_REFERENCE.md

 - `Timer` - Methods are not thread-safe (use per-thread instances)

 #### Thread-Unsafe Components
-- `ManagersTask` - Public methods are not thread-safe
+- `TaskManagers` - Public methods are not thread-safe
 - Task functions - Run in dedicated threads
 - Hardware managers - Use per-instance